dlueth/qoopido.demand/README.md

 				// optional, defaults to "true"
 				cache: true,

+				// enables or disables debug output like:
+				// - attempting to re-define a module
+				//   already resolved
+				// - localStorage quota exceeded
+				// optional, defaults to "false"
+				debug true,

 				// cache will be validated against version
 				// optional, defaults to "1.0.0"
 				version: '1.0.0',